 It is also worth noting that the IPCC method actually allows consolidating and correlating the data with the CORSIA reporting.
-Indeed, under CORSIA emissions are reported by States aggregated at country pair level with no info on the operator.
+Indeed, under CORSIA emissions are reported by States aggregated at country pair level.
 If all States were reporting action plans based on the IPCC approach aggregating at country pair level, this info can be consolidated and correlated with the CORSIA reported one.
 The ICAO method for the action plans would not allow this.

-- Impact on the baseline definition (ECAC)
+3.1 Impact on the baseline definition (ECAC)

-The selection of the ICAO/IPCC method also affects the definition and estimation of the CO2 emissions of the international flights at the ECAC level.
+The selection of the ICAO/IPCC method also affects the definition and estimation of the $CO_2$ emissions of the international flights at the ECAC level.